-In cases where employees or applicants believe that they have been discriminated against on the basis of their legally protected status, that their disabilities have not been reasonably accommodated, or that they have been harassed on the basis of their legally protected status, the employee or applicant may file a complaint using the complaint process set forth in this procedure.
-To ensure fairness and consistency, these procedures are to be used to address complaints covered by state and federal equal employment laws, including the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), Titles VII and IX of the Civil Rights Act, the Washington Law Against Discrimination, and/or the district's Affirmative Action Plan.
-No person shall be retaliated against because of the utilization of these procedures.
-The executive director of human resources or designee shall investigate all allegations of noncompliance or discrimination.
+To ensure fairness and consistency, these procedures are to be used in the district's relationship with its staff members, volunteers, or contractors who work on behalf of the district.
+It specifically governs employment problems covered by state and federal equal employment opportunity laws and/or this affirmative action program, including the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), Titles VII and IX of the Civil Rights Act, the Washington Law Against Discrimination, and/or the district's Affirmative Action Plan.
+No such person's status with the district will be adversely affected in any way because the staff member utilized these procedures.
+The assistant superintendent of human resources or designee shall investigate all allegations of noncompliance or discrimination.